lizbur10/react-router-nested-routes-code-along/README.md

 props, from which we've extracted `match`.
 Within the `match` object is `params`, which contains any parameters from the URL path.
 In this case, we only have one, `movieId`, which we defined in __MoviesPage__.
-Combining info from these two props lets us access the specific movie that's ID matches the `movieId` from the path, resulting in the correct movie title being displayed!
+Combining info from these two props lets us access the specific movie with the ID that matches the `movieId` from the path, resulting in the correct movie title being displayed!

 ### Summary

 So far we saw how to set up our nested routes.
 We did so by making two `Route` components within __MoviesPage__.
-One `Route` component that renders a component if it is a perfect match with the url or the nested `Route` if it includes the `match.url` and the nested key (in this case :movieId).
+The first `Route` component renders a component if it is a perfect match with the url.
+The second renders the nested `Route` if it includes the `match.url` and the nested key (in this case :movieId).

 If you're thinking to yourself that props seem to be getting a little out of hand... well, you're right!
 Props can be unruly in complex apps, with multiple